 Effective scheduling and management of heavy vehicle driver rosters is critical for workplace safety, to prevent workplace incidents caused by driver fatigue.
 Under legislation, organisations and their employees must take steps to identify fatigue risks and manage them effectively.

-This Nationally Recognised course provides students with the knowledge and skills to:
+This course provides participants with the knowledge and skills to:

 - Monitor the implementation of fatigue management strategies